supercharge/docs/collections.md

 ## Introduction
-Node.js itself is an event-driven platform, handling most of its processing asynchronously.
-In contrast, the JavaScript Array class has no built-in support for asynchronous operations.
-That's the reason working with arrays in Node.js can be cumbersome.
+Node.js is an event-driven platform, handling most of its processing asynchronously.
+The JavaScript Array class has no built-in support for asynchronous operations.
+That’s the reason working with arrays in Node.js can be cumbersome.

-The `@supercharge/collections` package fills this gap.
-This `Collection` class provides a fluent interface for working with JavaScript arrays.
+The [`@supercharge/collections`](https://github.com/superchargejs/collections) package fills this gap.
+This package provides a fluent interface for working with JavaScript arrays.
 Create a new collection instance based on an array and run the items through a pipeline of operations.

-The following example takes an array of IDs and fetches the related users from the database to filter them based on the user's name:
+The following example takes an array of IDs and fetches the related users from the database to filter them based on a user’s name:

 ```js
 await Collect([ 1, 2, 3, 4, 5 ])